teragoatz/teragoatz/README.md

 - 🌱 I’m currently learning goatz
 - 💞️ I’m looking to collaborate on goatz
 - 📫 I'm not reachable
-- ⚡ Fun fact: goatz r in ur trees
+- ⚡ Fun fact: goatz r in trees

 <!---
 teragoatz/teragoatz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.